w3c-fedid/FedCM/explainer/HOWTO.md

 # How to experiment with FedCM in Chrome

-A prototype of the API approaches described in the [solutions page](navigations.md) is present in Chrome 89 and later. **This is intended for experimentation purposes and is subject to change as a specification takes shape and develops.**
+A prototype of the API described in the [solutions page](navigations.md) is present in Chrome 89 and later. **This is intended for experimentation purposes and is subject to change as a specification takes shape and develops.**

 We will do our best to keep these instructions up to date as protocol and API changes occur.